Credit: NASA/ESA

 VIRGO

 VIRGO is a joint French/Italian gravitational wave detector located in Italy.
 Conceptually similar to LIGO, it is a little smaller with arms 3 km (2 miles) long with effective lengths of up to 120 km (75 miles).
 The apparatus started operations in May 2007.
-An advanced version of VIRGO is planned that will produce improvements similar to advanced LIGO.
+An advanced version of VIRGO went through engineering trials in May 2017 to produce improvements similar to advanced LIGO.
+The VIRGO project will soon join with LIGO to produce significantly better localization of the sources of the waves.

 GEO600